Conversion of LLP to Partnership Firm

 Due to the restricted responsibility of the partners, creditors cannot pursue the partners for any debts or obligations owed by the partnership firm business.

 An LLP combines the advantages of a private limited company and a traditional partnership firm.
-Therefore, this kind of hybrid entity is appropriate for people who have room for flexibility.
+Therefore, this hybrid entity is appropriate for people who want flexibility.

-One can gain the following advantages by converting their partnership firm to an LLP:
+One can gain the following advantages by converting a partnership firm to an LLP:

 • Greater Investment